50+ Common (& Not So Common) Literary Devices for 2024

 28. Frame Story

 A frame story is exactly what it sounds like: A story that frames another story.
-In other words, it’s a story that introduces another smaller story inside, or the story outside the story within the story… oh, never mind.
-Just see the example below.
+In other words, it’s a story that introduces another smaller story inside, or the story outside the story within the story.

 Example of a Frame Story